vkayy/vkayy/README.md

 ## 🚀 what i'm up to

 #### ⚡ swe @ thalesians
-working on high-performance computing in c++ for high-frequency trading.
+working on low-latency computing in c++ for high-frequency trading.

 #### 🛢 vkdb (time series database engine)
 exploring data-intensive architectures in c++ oriented on high-throughput.